EqualifyEverything/equalify/README.md

 Found a bug?
 [File an issue on GitHub](https://github.com/equalifyEverything/equalify/issues/new) — that's the fastest way to get it in front of us.

 Contributing code?
 PRs are welcome.
-See [`VERSIONING.md`](VERSIONING.md) for how we version releases and structure commits.
+Read our [contributor guide]('CONTRIBUTE.md') and see [our versioning documentation](VERSIONING.md) for how we version releases and structure commits.

 ## Get in Touch